Maybe you’ve got a few tablespoons of freshly squeezed lemon juice left over from your last baking session.

 - If you’re squeezing lemon juice fresh from the lemon, only squeeze however much you need that day.
 The rind of the lemon acts as a protective seal, and once you’ve squeezed the lemon, the juice will start depleting in Vitamin C.

 - With store-bought lemon juice with preservatives, you can store it at room temperature before it’s open.
-For freshly squeezed lemon juice or lemon juice without preservatives, opt for the refrigerator.
+Otherwise, opt for the refrigerator.